docker/docs/datacenter/ucp/2.2/guides/admin/configure/use-trusted-images-for-ci.md

 by the `https://` scheme.
 For example, if you would run `docker image push my_dtr:4443/me/an_image` the value of the `-s` flag would be expected to be `https://my_dtr:4443`.

-If you are using DTR, the name of the repository should be identical to the full name you use in a `docker image push` command.
-If however you use Docker Hub, the name you use in a `docker image push` must be preceded by `docker.io/`. i.e. if you ran `docker image push me/alpine`, you would `notary init docker.io/me/alpine`.
+If you use DTR, the name of the repository should be identical to the full name you use in a `docker image push` command.
+If you use Docker Hub, the name you use in a `docker image push` must be preceded by `docker.io/`.
+For instance, if you ran `docker image push me/alpine`, you then use `notary init docker.io/me/alpine`.

 For brevity, we will exclude the `-s` and `-d` flags from subsequent command, but be aware you will still need to provide them for the commands to work correctly.